 Blockchain – the new standard

-BlockChain is a relatively new technology, however a lot of analytics forecast a bright future for it.
+Blockchain is a relatively new technology, however a lot of analytics forecast a bright future for it.
 The security is built into a blockchain via the distributed timestamping server and a peer-to-peer network, and the result is a database that is managed autonomously in a decentralized way.
 This makes blockchains excellent for recording events — use of empty cargo containers — transactions, identity management, and even medical records.
 Basically, it offers to eliminate intermediaries from trade and transaction processing by replacing them with a network of servers.
 More and more companies are incorporating blockchain in their workflow.
-And one of the shipping giants – Maersk – is not an exclusion.
+And one of the shipping giants – Maersk – is not an exception.
 In fact, for them, it is also a tool to fight against decreasing trade volumes and engage their partners to work more collaboratively.

 Volkswagen jumping on the cloud wagon

 One of the right steps to increase company’s profits is to oversee technological advancements that might help the company in a strategic way.
 Volkswagen Truck and Bus division over the next few months’ plans to roll out a new cloud-based service that will connect trucks remotely with their owners and customers while providing data for predictive analytics for use in maintenance planning and repairs.
 The service will be called RIO.